alebustelo/Image-Organizer/README.md

 There is currently a bug when loading a lot of images at once where the image library reports a memory error.
 I read online it might be a bug in the library, but it could also be something I did.
 Still working on this.

 There are numerous other bugs that I am aware of but I'm working on those too.

+I added a license because I don't want any trouble, but there's not much to see right now.